GIS 2015 (Geographic Information Systems)

 About The Instructor

 Tabitha Lang received her M.A. in Instructional Design & Technology from University of North Dakota.
 She earned her B.S. in Elementary Education from Valley City State University.

 EduTech's workshop cost is $450 minus the scholarships below:

 -CTE teachers receive a full scholarship for tuition, mileage and lodging.

 -All other K-12 teachers receive a $150 scholarship from EduTech so the final cost is $300.

-Register for graduate credit during the workshop.
+Register for professional development credit during the workshop.